 - Excel Spreadsheets: If you aren’t an Excel user, could it be because you’ve deliberately decided that spreadsheets are just too much of a bear to use?
 But it may be time to revisit how Excel works.
 I personally use this tool for my financial management needs.
 While it’s the most basic tool out there for your money (some desktop products are actually based on it), it’s also the most flexible one you’ll probably ever come across.

 - You Need A Budget: I’ve covered the YNAB tools to some extent before — just check out my review of YNAB (You Need A Budget).
-YNAB Pro is a highly rated desktop budgeting tool which incorporates a methodology that strongly encourages you to stop living paycheck to paycheck.
+YNAB 3 is a highly rated desktop budgeting tool which incorporates a methodology that strongly encourages you to stop living paycheck to paycheck.
 The product enforces a strategy that allows you to create a savings buffer while you budget.
-You can check out more details here.
+You can check out YNAB 3 here and try it out for free.

 - Quicken: This software is probably the best known alternative to Microsoft Money.
 On occasion, there’s a Quicken software discount offered on Intuit’s products that range from $20 to $50 off (depending on the product).
 The latest sales promotion will become available from June 15 to June 28 when you’ll be able to receive the aforementioned discounts.
 Quicken products include Quicken Deluxe, Premier, Home and Business, and Rental Property Manager, which you can pick up here.